Terrell Owens: Other work

 In 2017, Owens competed on the special for the MTV reality series The Challenge titled Champs vs. Stars.

 In May 2018, it was announced that Owens would be featured on the cover of the "Hall of Fame" edition of Madden NFL 19.

 An avid bowler, Owens has twice won Chris Paul's CP3 PBA Celebrity Invitational, an annual televised event in which celebrities and PBA Tour professionals team up to benefit the Chris Paul Family Foundation.
 Owens won in 2016 with Pete Weber, and again in 2021 with AJ Johnson.
 Owens has also won the Celebrity Clash at this event twice, in 2018 and 2021.

 The T.O.
 Show

 In the summer of 2009, VH1 premiered The T.O.
 Show, which followed Owens in his personal life off the football field.
 The show was renewed for two additional seasons.

 Time Out with T.O.

 In September 2013, Owens launched a podcast on the Sideshow Network with co-hosts comedian Alonzo Bodden and former Survivor contestant and podcast host, Rob Cesternino.
 Shows are released each Wednesday and the discussion centers on the week's NFL games and news.
 Comedian Roy Wood Jr. has been a regular guest.

 Guests have been from both the sports and the entertainment worlds.
 Some of them were: Ron Artest, Ray J, comic Sam Tripoli, and writer Caleb Bacon.
+The podcast ended in April 2014.